Shiitake Mushroom

 Pro Tips

-- Keep away from strong odors which they absorb
+- Store away from strong-smelling foods as they absorb odors easily

-- Store gill-side down to minimize moisture loss
+- Place gill-side down to minimize moisture loss

 Origin & Heritage